hpaluch/map-reduce-c/README.md

 	make mtrace_run

-Note: there are currently some leaks (but outside this C code???)
+Note: there are currently some leaks when running in threads mode (but outside this C code???)